Skip to main content

 • optimization

-Overall, the game's optimization is generally praised, with smooth performance and steady frame rates even on lower-end machines.
-However, some users experienced crashes when alt-tabbing and noted the lack of a level select menu, which can hinder replayability.
-While most players report a solid experience with minimal bugs, there are suggestions for further graphical improvements and performance tweaks.
+Overall, the game's optimization is generally well-received, with many players reporting smooth performance and steady frame rates, even on lower-end machines.
+However, some users experienced crashes when alt-tabbing and noted the lack of a level select menu as a cumbersome aspect of replaying levels.
+While the visuals and production quality are praised, there are suggestions for further improvements in graphics performance.

 • “You gain additional crystals which boost your abilities as you complete special objectives and are needed for future battles; and they are battles so you can boost your skills as you see fit, lots of choices and optimizations.”